ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/cluster-installation/cluster-installation.md

 # Cluster installation

-AMS can run in cluster mode.
+Ant Media Server can run in cluster mode.
 This way, a number of AMS nodes can work together to increase the number of viewers and publishers.
 In other words, you can publish a live stream to one node of AMS in the cluster and you can watch the stream in another node in the cluster.

 ![](@site/static/img/origin_edge.png)